Schermobianco/MiSTer_Wallpapers_DB/README.md

 db_url = https://raw.githubusercontent.com/Schermobianco/MiSTer_Wallpapers_DB/db/db.json.zip
 ```

-After that you have to copy manually the imagwes files that you want to use from the foldere `/wallpapers/foldername_WS` to `/wallpapers/`
+After that you have to copy manually the images files that you want to use from the folder `/wallpapers/foldername_WS` to `/wallpapers/`

 ## License
 ``MiSTer_Wallpapers`` is distributed under the MIT License - see the [LICENSE](LICENSE) file for details.